thiago4go/dapr-workshop/docs/challenge-1/dotnet.md

 ## Bonus challenge - Use the Dapr State Managment HTTP API

 You've now used the Dapr SDK to interact with the State Management API.
 Instead of using the SDK you can also use the Dapr HTTP API directly.
-The `DaprAPIs.rest` file in the root of the repository contains some examples how to interact with the [State Management HTTP API](https://docs.dapr.io/reference/api/state_api/).
+The `Endpoints.http` file in the root of the repository contains some examples how to interact with the [State Management HTTP API](https://docs.dapr.io/reference/api/state_api/).

 ## Next steps

-Create a new service to cook the pizza.
+Create a new service to create the order, cook, and deliver the pizza.
 In the next challenge, you will learn how to create a new API endpoint and how to invoke it using Dapr.
 When you are ready, go to Challenge 2: [Service Invocation](/docs/challenge-2/dotnet.md)!